At some point during the process of coming up with blog name ideas, you’ll want to rush out and register a domain for your blog.

 I remind you all that you should not let a hosting company register a domain name for you as you will not have full control over the domain name.
 Even if they are offering them for $1.99, don’t do it.

 Hosting companies usually put themselves as the admin contact which means that in the eyes of the law they own the domain and not you.

 The contact details I mentioned above are known as the Whois Information.
 These details are made public and anyone can see the whois information of a domain name simply by searching for it.

 This of course brings up some privacy concerns.
 A lot of people, for many different reasons, don’t like their home address and phone number plastered all over the web.

 Because of this, millions of domain name owners use false whois information.
 Government authorities don’t like this as they want to be able to track down the owner of any illegal site.

-I wouldn’t recommend anyone putting false information in their whois because in the event of any domain dispute you could find yourself in a difficult situation because the registrar can’t confirm you are who you say you are.
+Unless you’re purposely trying to start an anonymous blog, I wouldn’t recommend anyone putting false information in their whois because in the event of any domain dispute you could find yourself in a difficult situation because the registrar can’t confirm you are who you say you are.
 However, many still use false information to their whois.